Least-Toxic Pesticides for Green Buildings

 Why Green Buildings?

 Integrated Pest Management is an important component of green buildings.
 Inappropriate pest management approaches can degrade the indoor air quality and introduce asthma and other hazards, and may result in inadequate control of pests.
-In addition, there are pest preventive building elements that that can be included into designs or retrofits.
-These building elements can reduce pest pressures for the lifetime of the building.
-For these reasons, IPM is included in the US Green Building Council’s LEED for Existing Buildings/Operations & Maintenance (LEED-EBOM) certification.
+For these reasons, IPM is included in the US Green Building Council’s 2009 LEED for Existing Buildings/Operations & Maintenance (LEED-EBOM) certification.

 Managers of LEED-EBOM certified green buildings are required to notify all building residents when pesticide applications are made.
 However, this “universal notification” is not required if only least-toxic products are used.
 The USGBC uses San Francisco’s hazard tier system to define “least-toxic products.”
 The Tier system denotes the level of hazard: Tier I = greatest hazard and Tier III = least hazard.

 The LEED-EBOM 2009 Reference Manual, and the addenda to the manual, list incorrect web links for San Francisco's hazard screening protocol and the list of tier rankings for pesticides.
 The manual directed readers to San Francisco's Reduced-Risk Pesticide List, which is not appropropriate for this purpose.
-LEED professionals or building managers seeking information on pesticide tier rankings should consult the Hazard Screening Protocol or the Hazard Screening List above instead.
+LEED professionals or building managers seeking information on pesticide tier rankings should consult the Hazard Review Process or the List of Reviewed Pesticides above instead.

 Additional Information for Least-Toxic Pesticides for Green Buildings